xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuration-parameters/initfullscriptsusp.md

 In both cases, you may select either  *Only Functions* or         *Everything*.

-The label for the corresponding items on the Editor File menu (see UI Guide:

-Editor (The File Menu, editing a script)) will change according to which behaviour applies.
+The label for the corresponding items on the Editor File menu (see  Editor (The File Menu, editing a script)) will change according to which behaviour applies.
 Note that if you specify a keystroke for <S1> in the *Keyboard Shortcuts* tab, this will be associated with the unselected action.

 See also [Exit and fix ...](../configuring-the-ide/configuration-dialog/configuration-dialog-trace-edit-tab.md).